On this page

 Where it fits in the workflow

-- Standalone reporting process for lost or stolen passports.
+- Standalone process for reporting a lost or stolen passport.

 - May lead to applying for a replacement passport if needed.